The main public holidays in Thailand in 2023, to have an overview of the days when administrations, banks, shops, may be closed.

 See our article : Loy Kratong, the Festival of Lights

-On the birthday of the late King Rama IX.
+The birthday of the late King Rama IX.

-It is also Father's Day, a bank holiday.
+It's also Father's Day, a bank holiday.

 See : Birthday of the late King Rama IX and Father's Day in Thailand: 5 December